Ryan Bingham and Lone River Ranch Water brought a little bit of West Texas to Las Vegas during the 2021 NFR.

 Yellowstone star and musician Ryan Bingham and hard seltzer brand Lone River Ranch Water hosted a party at Kemo Sabe to kick off the “Super Bowl of Rodeo.”
 Among the guests sipping cool seltzers in the luxury Western store were country musicians Ian Munsick, Cleto Cordero, Randall King, and Jenna Paulette; rodeo stars Jorden Halvorsen, Lindsay Branquinho, Trevor Brazile, and Wes Silcox; Donnie Daytona from Netflix’s How To Be A Cowboy; and a not-so-famous but very lucky Texan — myself!

-I chatted with West Texans Ryan Bingham and Lone River founder Katie Beal Brown about their roots, upcoming plans, and of course — what’s happening in the drama-filled world of Yellowstone.
+I chatted with Ryan Bingham and Lone River founder Katie Beal Brown about their West Texan ties, upcoming plans, and of course — what’s happening in the drama-filled world of Yellowstone.

 Katie Beal Brown